 An Inforum modeller takes econometrics seriously.
-He starts with collecting data.
-He collects input-output tables, supply and use matrices if available, import flows matrices, non-deductible VAT flows (where this tax is applied) matrix, converter matrices for personal consumption expenditure and investments; then, he collects time series of sectoral components of the final demand (personal consumption expenditure, investments, exports, imports, public and collective consumption, etc.) and of the value added (wages, social securities, indirect taxes, amortisation, gross operating surplus, etc.).
-The data collection includes the institutional sectors' accounts; some of them overlap those contained in the input-output tables as well as in the final demand and value added time series; others provide the income distribution among firms, households, government and the rest of the world; these accounts represent the fundamental piece to introduce behavioural equations which concur to determine macro variable such as disposable income and government budget balance.
-Given this volume of data, the Inforum modeller selects those matrices and institutional account to set the basic identities of the model.
+He or she starts with the collection of data.
+They collect input-output tables, supply and use matrices if available, import flows matrices, non-deductible VAT flows (where this tax is applied) matrix, converter matrices for personal consumption expenditure and investments; then, they collect time series of sectoral components of the final demand (personal consumption expenditure, investments, exports, imports, public and collective consumption, etc.) and of the value added (wages, social securities, indirect taxes, amortisation, gross operating surplus, etc.).
+The data collection includes the institutional sectors' accounts; some of them overlap those contained in the input-output tables as well as in the final demand and value added time series; others provide the income distribution among firms, households, governments and the rest of the world; these accounts represent the fundamental piece to introduce behavioural equations which concur to determine macro variables such as disposable income and government budget balance.
+Given this volume of data, the Inforum modeller selects those matrices and institutional accounts to set the basic identities of the model.